SystemsApproach/private5g/core.rst

 Recall from Section 2.4 that the 64-bit IMSI included in every SIM card uniquely identifies every RAN-connected device.
-This means you can think of this IMSI as similar to a 48-bit ethernet address, including how addresses are assigned to ensure uniqueness: `(MCC, MNC)` pairs are assigned by a global authority to every MNO, each of which then decides how to uniquely assign the rest of the IMSI identifier space to devices.
+This means you can think of this IMSI as similar to a 48-bit 802.11 address, including how addresses are assigned to ensure uniqueness: `(MCC, MNC)` pairs are assigned by a global authority to every MNO, each of which then decides how to uniquely assign the rest of the IMSI identifier space to devices.

-Unlike ethernet addresses, however, IMSIs are also used to locate UEs.
-A logically centralized database, known as the *Home Subscriber Service (HSS)*, maps IMSIs onto the collection of information needed successfully connect to the corresponding UE.
-This includes (a) which Mobile Core instantiation currently connects the UE to the global RAN, and (b) what level of service that UE subscribes to.
-A second database, playing a similar role as DNS in the Internet, maps phone numbers to IMSIs.
+Unlike 802.11 addresses, however, IMSIs are also used to locate (and route packets to) UEs.
+A logically centralized (but hierarchically distributed) database maps IMSIs onto the collection of information needed to successfully connect to the corresponding UE.
+This includes a combination of relatively *static* information about the level of service the UE expects (including the corresponding phone number and subscriber profile/account information), and more *dynamic* information about the current location of the UE (including which Mobile Core instantiation and base station currently connects the UE to the global RAN).\ [#]_

+.. [#] This logically centralized mapping service has a name, or
+       rather, several names that keep changing from from generation to generation.
+In 2G and 3G it was called HLR (Home Location Registry).
+In 4G the HLR maintains only static information and a separate HSS (Home Subscriber Server) maintains the more dynamic information.
+In 5G the HLR is renamed the UDR (Unified Data Registry) and the HSS is renamed UDM (Unified Data Management).
+We will see the UDM in Section 5.2 because of the role it plays *within* a single instance of the Mobile Core.

 There are, of course, many more details to the process—including how to find a UE that has roamed to another MNO's network—but conceptually the process is straightforward.
-(As a thought experiment, imagine how you would build a "logically global ethernet" using just ethernet addresses, rather than depending on the additional layer of addressesing provided by IP.)
-For our purposes, the important takeaway is that IMSIs are used to locate the Mobile Core instantiation that is then responsible for authenticating the UE, tacking the UE as it moves from base station to base station within that Core's geographic region, and forwarding packets to/from the UE.
+(As a thought experiment, imagine how you would build a "logically global ethernet" using just 802.11 addresses, rather than depending on the additional layer of addressing provided by IP.)
+For our purposes, the important takeaway is that IMSIs are used to locate the Mobile Core instantiation that is then responsible for authenticating the UE, tracking the UE as it moves from base station to base station within that Core's geographic region, and forwarding packets to/from the UE.